Overview of monolithic biocomposites / hempcrete

 3. Complete Structural Wall Panels

 Another method that has been used to construct hempcrete walls is the complete structurally insulated panel created in a factory.
-These SIPs are eseentially custom wall sections that are built with the hempcrete and structure combined, and shipped to site complete.
+These SIPs are essentially custom wall sections that are built with the hempcrete and structure combined, and shipped to site complete.
 Each panel is then assembled on site according to design drawings to quickly form a finished building envelope, above a pre-built foundation.
-These panellized wall systems have mainly been created in England.
+These panelized wall systems have mainly been created in England, with the most successful company to date being Greencore Homes.
 Some very handsome commercial buildings are built from them, and have proven to outperform buildings built from standard building materials.

 4. Spraying Hempcrete

-This method is quite similar to pouring hempcrete on site with the difference of industrial spray equipment being employed.
+This method is quite similar to packing hempcrete on site, with the difference of industrial spray equipment being employed.
 Rather than mixing the hempcrete and filling the formwork from the bottom up, large amounts of hempcrete are mixed in a cement mixer and then an industrial sprayer is used to build out a hempcrete wall from interior formwork.
-It is said to be much faster and have a better insulating value than handpacked hempcrete, but the equipment is quite expensive and takes far more know-how.
-As of now, there doesn’t seem to be any companies emplying this method in North America, but I’m sure it will come as regulations on hemp cultivation are relaxed.
+It is said to be much faster and have a better insulating value than hand-packed hempcrete, but the equipment is quite expensive and takes far more know-how.
+There is now one company employing this method in North America, Americhanvre Cast Hemp, using equipment and materials developed in France by Ereasy.
+It is well-proven in France, and now North America, although it does require a pretty sizeable compressor to carry the mixed hempcrete through the tubing.

 5. Modular Factory Panels with On-Site Biocomposite Infill